yotann/bcdb/docs/memodb/classes.md

   [jsoncons::basic_json].
 Users can specialize `memodb::NodeTypeTraits` in
   order to easy convert their data types to and from Nodes.
 - `memodb::Store`: Accesses a database following the [MemoDB data model].
-- `memodb::NodeRef`: Represents a stored Node for which either the CID or the Node value is known, or both.
+- `memodb::Link`: Represents a stored Node for which either the CID or the Node value is known, or both.
 The value is automatically loaded from or stored in the Store as necessary.

 ## Func evaluation